husman2012/Flower-Species-Identifier/README.md

 This is a project completed by Muhammad Usman as a student for the Udacity NanoDegree- Machine Learning.
 It is meant to show potential employers Machine Learning skills and will not be further maintained.

 <h2>Flowers File</h2>
 Due to file size restrictions on github, the file may not be posted here.
 I have created a dropbox link to download the flowers dataset <a href='https://www.dropbox.com/sh/j44m1lu8nfb7hf2/AABLzHhZS34DrPVyZgjlgYUKa?dl=0'>here</a>.
-This same dataset may also be installed through python command by running:
+This same dataset may also be installed from the CNTK Image Datasets through python command by running:

 ```
 $python install_flowers.py